Collinformatics/AudioTranscription/README.md

         pwd
         /your/path

-  - combine the two paths to get the full path:
+  - combine the two paths to get the full path to your interpreter:

     /your/path/AppData/Local/Programs/Python/Python313/python.exe

-Create a virtual envrionment (venv) in the java envionment:

-- Go back to the Java IDE, and open a new terminal shell.

-  Use the following command to create a venv for python scripts with the path we just found:

-      /your/path/AppData/Local/Programs/Python/Python313/python.exe -m venv venv

-Set up the python interpreter for the project:

-- Find the .exe file in you venv directory:

-        find . -name python.exe 2>/dev/null
-        ./Scripts/python.exe

-  Press keys "Alt" & "1" to open the Project folder.

-  Follow the folder path to find "python.exe"

-  Right click on the executable file and copy the path.

-- Add the interpreter path:
+- Add the interpreter path to your IDE:

   Go to the drop-down menu option, and select "File" -> "Project Structure"

   After clicking on "Project Structure", click on "Modules" then the "+" icon.

   Paste the path to the python interpreter under "Python SDK home path"

+- Install python modules:

+  Activate the venv:

+        source venv/bin/activate

+  Install modules with pip:

+        pip install pandas